 We will only transfer your personal information overseas if the transfer is to yourself, or to one of your authorised representatives, or it is with your express consent.
 We will not send your information outside of Australia in any other circumstances.

 We would like to send you promotional information about goods and services that we believe may be of interest to you, however, understand that you may not wish to receive such material.
-If so, please inform our Privacy Officer of this in writing by mail at GPO Box 625 Adelaide SA 5000 or through our online "Contact Us" webform and we will promptly remove your name from our mailing list.
+If so, please inform our Privacy Officer of this in writing via our "Contact Us" webform and we will promptly remove your name from our mailing list.

 We are happy to provide you with further information regarding the personal information that we hold about you.
-If you have any queries or requests in this respect, please contact our Privacy Officer either by mail at GPO Box 625 Adelaide SA 5000, by telephone on 1300 66 13 96 or through our online "Contact Us" webform.
+If you have any queries or requests in this respect, please contact our Privacy Officer via our online "Contact Us" webform.